shaunpersad/express-laravel-router/README.md

 });

+// the default method is "get", and if a string is used instead of an object, that string becomes the uri option. router.route('/api', (req, res) => {

+});

 // using router.{method} prefills the options object with the correct method. router.get({ uri: '/api' }, (req, res) => {